-(a) A says- "I think Z's evidence on that trial is so contradictory that he must be stupid or dishonest."
-A is within this exception if he says this in good faith, inasmuch as the opinion which he expresses respects Z's character as it appears in Z's conduct as a witness, 30 and no further.
+(a) A says-"I think Z's evidence on that trial is so contradictory that he must be stupid or dishonest".
+A is within this exception if he says this in good faith, in as much as the opinion which he expresses respects Z's character as it appears in Z's conduct as a witness, 30 and no further.

-(b) But if A says- "I do not believe what Z asserted at that trial because I know him to be a man without veracity"; A is not within this exception, inasmuch as the opinion which express of Z's character, is an opinion not founded on Z's conduct as a witness.
+(b) But if A says-"I do not believe what Z asserted at that trial because I know him to be a man without veracity"; A is not within this exception, in as much as the opinion which expresses of Z's character, is an opinion not founded on Z's conduct as a witness.

-Exception.
-6-It is not defamation to express in good faith any opinion respecting the 35 merits of any performance which its author has submitted to the judgment of the public, or respecting the character of the author so far as his character appears in such performance, and no further.
+Exception 6.-It is not defamation to express in good faith any opinion respecting the 35 merits of any performance which its author has submitted to the judgment of the public, or respecting the character of the author so far as his character appears in such performance, and no further.